ngraczykowski/iris-root/modules/warehouse/README.md

 There is a test truststore in `./scripts`.
 You can re-create it by following the steps below:

         cd scripts
-        keytool -import -file es/root-ca.pem -alias esCA -keystore myTrustStore keytool -import -file minio/public.crt -alias minioCA -keystore myTrustStore
+        keytool -import -file minio/public.crt -alias minioCA -keystore myTrustStore

-This creates a truststore with a root-ca that is used by default in Opendistro docker.
 The path to truststore and password needs to be provided via environment variables as explained below.

 #### SSL setup